-Orascom Financial Holding S.A.E. was established. (the demerged Company) pursuant to the decision of the Chairman of the Financial Regulatory Authority no. 1453 of 2020, on November 30, 2020, pursuant to the decision of the Committee for Examination of Applications for the Establishment and Licensing of Companies Formed in the Authority in its session No. 440 on November 26, 2020, where the approval of the Financial Regulatory Authority was issued with No. 13821 issued on December 1, 2020, on the issuance of shares of Orascom Financial Holding (the demerged company) with a capital of EGP 1,626,164,092.2, according to the evaluation of the committee formed at the General Investment Authority, and on December 10, 2020, the company was registered in the commercial registry with No. 430755 Cairo Registry, and its articles of association were published in the number of newspapers Companies The company has an authorized capital of EGP 8,130,820,461.
+Orascom Financial Holding S.A.E. was established. (the demerged Company) pursuant to the decision of the Chairman of the Financial Regulatory Authority no. 1453 of 2020, on November 30, 2020, pursuant to the decision of the Committee for Examination of Applications for the Establishment and Licensing of Companies Formed in the Authority in its session No. 440 on November 26, 2020, where the approval of the Financial Regulatory Authority was issued with No. 13821 issued on December 1, 2020, on the issuance of shares of Orascom Financial Holding (the demerged company) with a capital of EGP 1,626,164,092.2, according to the evaluation of the committee formed at the General Investment Authority.
+Moreover, on December 10, 2020, the company was registered in the commercial registry with No. 430755 Cairo Registry, and its articles of association were published in the Companies' listing issued by General Authority for Investments with an authorized capital of EGP 8,130,820,461.